 Applying a heat protectant before styling with heat can help reduce damage to your hair.
 Heat protectant sprays create a barrier between your locks and the styling tools you use and can also help smoothen the hair cuticle (the outermost layer of your hair).

-Also, try to avoid extended exposure to sunlight (sun exposure can, unfortunately, fade your colour as well).
+Also, try to avoid extended exposure to sunlight (sun exposure can, unfortunately, fade your color as well).
 Instead, try wearing a hat in the sun for extra UV protection.